ESTABLISHMENTS WITH A RISK OF MAJOR ACCIDENT (PROVINCIAL AND REGIONAL DISTRIBUTION)

 Description

-The data available for this indicator are the number of establishments, by regional and provincial scope, divided by category, based on the obligations established by the legislation to which the managers of the establishments are subject.
+The data available for this indicator is the number of establishments, by regional and provincial area, divided by category, based on the obligations established by the legislation to which the establishment managers are subject.
 Legislative Decree 26 June 2015, n.
-105, in line with the European Directive 2012/18/EU on the control of major-accident hazards connected with the possession of dangerous substances, identifies, based on the nature and quantity of dangerous substances, two different categories of industries with major-accident hazards, associating certain obligations to each of them.
-In particular, Article 3, paragraph 1 of Legislative Decree 105/15 identifies the following categories of establishments: - “Lower-tier establishment”: an establishment in which the hazardous substances are present in quantities equal to or greater than the quantities listed in column 2 of Part 1 or in column 2 of Part 2 of Annex 1, but in quantities lower than the quantities listed in column 3 of Part 1, or in column 3 of Part 2 of Annex 1, applying, where applicable, the summation rule referred to in note 4 of Annex 1; - “Upper-tier establishment”: an establishment in which hazardous substances are present in quantities equal to or greater than the quantities listed in column 3 of Part 1 or in column 3 of Part 2 of Annex 1, applying, where applicable, the summation rule referred to in note 4 of Annex 1.
-Managers of establishments that meet these characteristics must comply with specific obligations, including preparing technical and informative documentation, which differs according to the category, in terms of content and recipients.
-Specifically, it is mandatory to submit to the competent authorities, including ISPRA, the information in the form in Annex 5 of Legislative Decree 105/2015, prepare a “Relevant Accident Prevention Policy Document” and adopt a Safety Management System commensurate with the dangers and complexity of the company and the processes used.
+105, consistently with the European Directive 2012/18/EU relating to the control of the risk of major accidents associated with the possession of dangerous substances, identifies, based on the nature and quantity of the dangerous substances, two different categories of industries with the risk of major accidents, associating certain obligations with each of them.
+In particular, article 3, paragraph 1 of Legislative Decree 105/15 identifies the following categories of establishments: - "Lower threshold establishment": an establishment in which dangerous substances are present in quantities equal to or greater than the quantities listed in column 2 of part 1 or in column 2 of part 2 of annex 1, but in quantities lower than the quantities listed in column 3 of part 1, or in column 3 of part 2 of annex 1, applying, where applicable, the summation rule referred to in note 4 of Annex 1; - "Upper threshold establishment": an establishment in which dangerous substances are present in quantities equal to or greater than the quantities listed in column 3 of part 1 or in column 3 of part 2 of annex 1, applying, where applicable, the summation rule referred to in note 4 of annex 1.
+The managers of establishments that meet these characteristics must fulfill specific obligations including preparing technical and information documentation, which differs depending on the category, content and recipients.
+Specifically, it is mandatory to submit to the competent authorities, including ISPRA, the information referred to in the form of annex 5 of Legislative Decree 105/2015, prepare a "Document of policy for the prevention of major accidents and the adoption of a Safety Management System commensurate with the dangers and complexity of the company and the processes used.
 The so-called SGS-PIR is mandatory by law, the only case among all the other management systems.
-For upper-tier establishments, the manager is required to draw up a “Safety Report” to be sent to the competent authority responsible for its assessment (Regional Technical Committees of the Fire Brigade).
+For threshold establishments superior, the manager is required to draw up a "Safety Report" to be sent to the competent authority responsible for its evaluation (Regional Technical Committees of the Fire Brigade).

 Purpose